-Does your campus provide practical access to Title IX for female students who are pregnant and parenting, or who have missed class due to miscarriage or abortion?
+Does your campus provide practical access to Title IX for students who are pregnant and parenting, or who have missed class due to miscarriage or abortion?
 If a female student must disclose her situation to each of her instructors, then your campus is not doing enough to protect students from discrimination on the basis of sex.

 Did you know Title IX protects students who are pregnant, parenting, or have terminated a pregnancy?
 Title IX guarantees excused absences and the opportunity to make up all missed work!

 Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C. §1681 et seq., is a Federal civil rights law that prohibits discrimination on the basis of sex—including pregnancy and parental status—in educational programs and activities.
 All public and private schools, school districts, colleges, and universities receiving any Federal funds (“schools”) must comply with Title IX.

 Community college leaders have the power to increase graduation and transfer rates for our parenting students, our female students, and our students who are single moms.
 The policies we enact can lessen wage gaps for women in California and strengthen support for low-income California families.

 Is your college in compliance with these Title IX protections?
 (Probably not!)
 Click the links below to learn more about Title IX protections for pregnant and parenting students!

 “Your college must excuse your absences due to pregnancy or childbirth for as long as your doctor says is necessary.
 Schools must reschedule exams missed due to pregnancy or childbirth.
 When you return, your college must allow you to return to the same academic and extracurricular status you had before you left.
 The college must also give you a chance to make up missed work.”

 “I have to miss class to give birth / have an abortion / go to a prenatal visit / be on bed rest.
 Does my university have to excuse my absence?”